 - If graduating in a fall semester, your portfolio is due on the last Friday in October.

-- If graduating in a spring or summer semester, your portfolio is due on the last Monday in March.
+- If graduating in a spring or summer semester, your portfolio is due on the first Friday in April.

 - If a due date falls during a University Recess, portfolios will be due the week prior.